qza/rx-back-2-front/README.md

 This is an example of reactive app.

-Records are retrieved with [postgres async rx driver](https://github.com/alaisi/postgres-async-driver) and emitted over REST API using [RX Java extensions](https://github.com/ReactiveX/RxJava).
+Records are retrieved with [Postgres async rx driver](https://github.com/alaisi/postgres-async-driver) and emitted over REST API using [RX Java extensions](https://github.com/ReactiveX/RxJava).

 Frontend with JQuery, Node, Express, React and [Oboe](https://github.com/jimhigson/oboe.js) shows effects of such approach.